niplav/site/range_and_forecasting_accuracy.md

 We have four predictions:

-1. One with a range of 23 hours, a probability of 0.1 (Heloïse's prediction on 1), and a resolution of 0
+1. One with a range of 14 hours, a probability of 0.1 (Heloïse's prediction on 1), and a resolution of 0
 2. One with a range of 24 hours, a probability of 0.3, (Bessie's prediction on 1) and a resolution of 0
-3. One with a range of `$24h/d*365d-1h=8759h$` (it's not a leap year), a probability of 0.6 (Heloïse's prediction on 2), and a resolution 0
+3. One with a range of `$24h/d*7d-10h=158h$`, a probability of 0.6 (Heloïse's prediction on 2), and a resolution 0
-4. One with a range of `$24h/d*365d=8760h$`, a probability of 0.85 (Bessie's prediction on 2), and a resolution 0
+4. One with a range of `$24h/d*7d=168h$`, a probability of 0.95 (Bessie's prediction on 2), and a resolution 0

-The Brier scores for ranges are then 0.01 for 23h, 0.09 for 24h, 0.36
+The Brier scores for ranges are then 0.01 for 14h, 0.09 for 24h, 0.36
-for 8759h, and 0.7225 for 8760h.
+for 158h, and 0.9025 for 168h.
 Here, higher range between forecasts is correlated with worse performance.

+In the chart above, the relation of range and accuracy between forecasts would be the black linear regression.

 ### Judging Between Questions